An exploration of Emotions, Feeling & Emotional Intelligence

 By Ross Reinhold, INTJ

-Emotion and Feeling . . . concluding remarks
+Page 4.
+Thinking, Feeling, & Emotion . . . concluding remarks

 The orientation of Thinking judgment with respect to emotional input explains why Thinkers in business, science, finance or other fields of endeavor, who are always on guard against passions contaminating their logical discourse, will attempt to shut down the mental function that is most open to emotion: Feeling.
 To their Thinking mind, it is necessary to do so in order to allow that side of the brain to work effectively.
 While this may be an instictive reaction, I can envision few situations where only using this half of the judging brain is appropriate. . . most occasions in life call for the effective engagement of both sides.
 Some who prefer Thinking learn through experience to engage more of their whole brain without compromising Thinking effectiveness.
 But for others, this may be a skill (aided by knowledge) that we need help acquiring.
 This whole brain approach is essentially at the core of the EI-EQ model.